VOLUNTEER INFORMATION SHEET

 We hope that you will have a positive experience using Join Dementia Research.
 However if you have a problem, please do one of the following:

-If you have any problems relating to your clinical care, please contact your doctor.
+Any problems relating to your clinical care, please contact your doctor.

-If you have any problems relating to your participation in a particular research study, please contact the research team of that study.
-Contact details for the research study team can be obtained from the Join Dementia Research team at firstname.lastname@example.org.
+Any problems relating to your participation in a particular research study, please contact the research team of that study.
+Contact details for the research study team can be obtained from the Join Dementia Research team at email@example.com.

 Our complaints procedure can be found at www.joindementiaresearch.nihr.ac.uk/policiesandprocedures